 One of the reasons I share this experience is because I was like many people when they first heard about EMDR.

 If you’re considering EMDR therapy or perhaps someone has suggested it to you, I would like to encourage you to be open to a change.
-I have found that being open to this new experience can be very powerful.
+I found that being open to this new experience can be very powerful.

-Negative EMDR Therapy Experiences
+Negative Experiences With EMDR Therapy

 There are a number of reasons why you may have had a negative experience with EMDR therapy.
 Perhaps your therapist was new, like I once was.
 Perhaps you weren’t ready to do that kind of work in your life yet.

-Whatever the reasons for your bad experience, as an EMDR therapist in Denver and as a person who’s life has been positively affected by EMDR, my hope is that you might be open to seeing the benefits of it at a later time in your life.
+Whatever the reasons for your bad experience, as an EMDR therapist in Denver and as a person whose life has been positively affected by EMDR, my hope is that you might be open to seeing the benefits of it at a later time in your life.

 Finding a Trauma Therapist